madeso/bookshelf/content/books/97things/thing_37.md

 +++
-title = "Hard Work Does not Pay Off" weight = 37
+title = "37: Hard Work Does not Pay Off" weight = 37
 +++